 2. Bonuses with Conditions of Stay

-While the non-contractual bonus is paid based on the performance of the employee or company, some employers attach conditions like the employee served "x" months from the date of payment, or the employee remains an employment up to a certain date.
+While the non-contractual bonus is paid based on the performance of the employee or company, some employers attach conditions like the employee served "x" months from the date of payment, or the employee remains in employment up to a certain date.

-Generally when an employer makes a conditional payment in advance, the payment is considered to be income of the employee based on date of payment.
+3. Generally, when an employer makes a conditional payment in advance, the payment is considered to be income of the employee based on date of payment.

 Refund of Conditional Payments Made

-Where the advanced payment and refund happen in different years and the employee refunds only the cash component and not the CPF contributions, the sum refunded will be allowed as a deduction in the year of refund.
-The excess employer's contribution to CPF is taxable.
-The excess employee's contribution to CPF will not be granted CPF relief.
+• If the advanced payment and refund happen in different years and only the cash component (not the CPF contributions) is refunded, the refunded amount will be allowed as a deduction in the year of refund.

 The above does not apply in the case where an employee is paying liquidated damages.